 9. L.A.
 Noire

 L.A.
 Noire also stunned people back in 2011 due to its facial animation, which made characters come to life like never before.
 Playing as protagonist Cole Phelps, you had to do the brunt of a police officer’s work: inspecting clues, taking part in car chases and engaging in firefights were the order of the day here.
-Tense police interrogations are also a big part of L.A.
-Noire, with each case helping advance the game’s superb story, making this a crime thriller game nobody should miss.
+Tense police interrogations are a big part of L.A.
+Noire, with each case helping advance the game’s story, making this a crime thriller nobody should miss.

 Next: 8.
 Assassin’s Creed IV: Black Flag

 OR JUMP TO: 1 2 3 4 5 6 7 8 9 10